 Test Credit Cards and Testing Scenarios

-We recommend contacting your Authorize.net to request a set of test credit cards and testing scenarios.
+We recommend you to contact Authorize.net to request a set of test credit cards and testing scenarios.
 When you establish an Authorize.net Developer Test Account, you will receive an email containing your test credentials and some test credit card numbers.
-Here are some additional test card numbers to get you started:

 Authorize.net has online documentation on testing, test credit cards, and testing scenarios.
 Here are some documents to review before you begin testing: